matea-nikolac/pac-man/README.md

 * Each board gets more difficult
 * Persistent leaderboard using localStorage

-### Challenges

-The biggest challenge here is the logic that moves the ghosts.
-While their movement may appear random, they are always moving toward Pac Man, who is himself being moved by the player.

 ## Planning

 The Pac-Man project is a web-based game created using CSS, HTML, and JavaScript.
 Before starting the coding process, a wireframe was designed using Excalidraw.
 The wireframe consists of two panels: the left panel includes the title, game rules, and a start button, while the right panel contains the game grid where the Pac-Man, ghosts, pellets, power pellets, walls, and fruit will be displayed.
 Additionally, the right panel also shows indicators for the remaining lives, collected fruit, and the player's score.